lisaconnect1234/MicrosoftTakeHome/README.md

 Another thing I would of added in the production application is a caching mechanism for the data being read in, versus open the json file on every call.
 Flask does not handle caching standalone.
 I tried importing Flask_cache, but it would not import with the version of Python I was using.
 I would use Redis or another caching mechanism.
 Another performance enhancement I would do in production is split the truck data into areas, inorder to limit the amount of data the haversine algorithm is run with.

-I used Visual Studio Code and the Flask debugger.
+I used Visual Studio Code and the Flask debugger for unit testing.
 For deployment, I would create automated tests that execute in the CI/CD pipeline.
 I would also use OpenAPI to document the endpoints for the project.
 I would deploy in a cloud environment and create Terraform scripts to setup the environment.

 Documentation for using the API: